purvi-n/taskflow-purvi/README.md

 ## 5. Test Credentials

-The database is automatically seeded with a test user and sample data on first run if you run the seed script.
+The database is automatically seeded with a test user and sample data on container start.

 **Seed User:**
 - **Email:** `test@example.com`